6H46

 GENERAL DEFINITION

-This is construction code enforcement work managing the city-wide field activities of all inspectional districts through subordinate construction inspection supervisors.
-The employee in this class develops, implements and evaluates program goals and objectives and provides program direction to district personnel who inspect construction and renovation of buildings for code compliance, recommends modifications to applicable codes and departmental policy, and provides resolution to field problems involving inspection backlogs, critical non-compliance issues, implementation of new codes and modification of existing codes.
+This is managerial level work directing through subordinate code supervisors in the Department of Licenses and Inspections.
+Positions in the construction specialty manage the city-wide field activities of all inspectional districts through subordinate construction inspection supervisors.
+Positions in the Code Enforcement Specialty manage inspections of existing properties though _ through subordinate code enforcement supervisors.
+The employees in this class develop, implement and evaluate program goals and objectives and provide program direction to district personnel.
+Positions in the Construction Code Specialty direct inspectors who inspect construction and renovation of buildings for code compliance, recommends modifications to applicable codes and departmental policy, and provides resolution to field problems involving inspection backlogs, critical non-compliance issues, implementation of new codes and modification of existing codes.
 Work includes monitoring field activities to maintain quality control over the inspection and enforcement process and responding to emergency situations that may create unsafe and dangerous conditions.
 Meeting with departmental and interdepartmental managers from other departments to discuss the effectiveness of inspection and compliance programs is a significant aspect of the work.
 Work is performed under the general direction of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be